When Do Law Firms Need Translation Services for Legal Documents?

 When the official testimony of a witness who doesn’t speak English has to be recorded, a native translator should be called in to bridge the language gap.

-Having a translator who is a native speaker of the material foreign language is important.
-The professional will not only understand what the witness is saying but has full knowledge of the nuances of the language which are important in providing an accurate translation of the message.
+The professional will not only understand what the witness is saying but have full knowledge of the nuances of the language which are important in providing an accurate translation of the message.

 5. Compliance with the Foreign Corrupt Practices Act (FCPA)

-The FCPA is an international act that protects law firms and other businesses from international bribery.
-The Act requires that law firms have evidence of compliance practices bot at their head offices and foreign offices.
+The Act requires that law firms have evidence of compliance practices both at their head offices and foreign offices.

-The foreign locations should have documentation of the firm's business practices in an applicable language.
 Adhering to this requirement is meant to ensure that the branches follow similar practices as their main branch, preventing bribery scandals across the firm locations.

 6. Localization of Legal Documents

-Legal document translation not only involves the translation of legal documents but also other content such as website articles.
 Law firms that serve clients in multiple locations, including non-English speaking jurisdictions, should get their content accurately translated and localized.

 Localization refers to the accurate translating of website content to adapt to the language and cultural nuances of a non-English speaking audience.
-Localization prevents the website content from seeming awkward to potential overseas clients.

-Hiring a skilled and experienced legal translator to work for your law firm can save you lots of trouble.
 The above six instances are a few examples of why you need to have such a partner on your speed dial.

 Get Latest News & Insights Sent Directly To Your Inbox